pymor/pymor/CONTRIBUTING.md

-For this to work you will have to create a new github account (if you do not have one already) and push your commits into a [fork](https://guides.github.com/activities/forking/) of pyMOR owend by you.
+For this to work you will have to create a new github account (if you do not have one already) and push your commits into a [fork](https://guides.github.com/activities/forking/) of pyMOR owned by you.
 Alternatively, you may send patches to our [mailinglist](http://listserv.uni-muenster.de/mailman/listinfo/pymor-dev) that have been created using `git format-patch`.